stryker-mutator/stryker-js/packages/stryker/README.md

 * `string`: The globbing expression used for selecting the files needed to run the tests.
 * `InputFileDescriptor` object: `{ pattern: 'pattern', included: true, mutated: false }`:
    * The `pattern` property is mandatory and contains the globbing expression used for selecting the files.
 Using `!` to ignore files is *not* supported here.
-   * The `included` property is optional and determines whether or not this file should be loaded initially by the test-runner (default: true)
+   * The `included` property is optional and determines whether or not this file should be loaded initially by the test-runner (default: true).
+With `included: false` the files will be copied to the sandbox during testing, but they wont be explicitly loaded by the test runner.
+Two usecases for `included: false` are for HTML files and for source files when your tests `require()` them.
    * The `mutated` property is optional and determines whether or not this file should be targeted for mutations (default: false)

 *Note*: To include a file/folder which start with an exclamation mark (`!`), use the `InputFileDescriptor` syntax.